Image Amodal Completion: A Survey: DATASETS and EVALUATION

 \subsubsection{Amodal Shape Completion}

+Most amodal datasets designed for amodal shape completion tasks focus on instance masks, while some consider other forms of amodal shape representation, including datasets for amodal semantic segmentation and amodal panoptic segmentation.
+Compared to amodal instance segmentation, amodal semantic segmentation provides a broad understanding of the image's content by classifying its pixels into different semantic categories instead of individual objects.
+Amodal panoptic segmentation takes amodal semantic segmentation one step further by differentiating instances of the same semantic class for countable objects (i.e. thing classes).
+Due to the different objectives, different evaluation metrics are also used for different types of segmentation masks.

-For the amodal shape completion task, in which the goal is to predict the amodal segmentation mask for the instances, most researchers employ the commonly-used metrics for object detection and modal instance segmentation tasks, including IoU (Intersection over Union), MIoU (Mean Intersection over Union), Precision, Recall, F1-score, AP (Average Precision), mAP (mean Average Precision), AP Across Scales and AR (Average Recall).
+\textbf{Amodal instance segmentation:} For the amodal shape completion task, in which the goal is to predict the amodal segmentation mask for the instances, most researchers employ the commonly-used metrics for object detection and modal instance segmentation tasks, including IoU (Intersection over Union), MIoU (Mean Intersection over Union), Precision, Recall, F1-score, mAP (mean Average Precision), AP Across Scales and AR (Average Recall).
+Among them, mAP is usually the most popular metric, which is sometimes referred to as AP in evaluations.
+As shown in Table \ref{ais}, some commonly used amodal instance segmentation datasets include the COCOA \citep{zhu2017semantic, follmann2019learning} and KINS \citep{qi2019amodal}.

 In addition to standard segmentation metrics, the difference between the amodal mask and the modal mask is used to evaluate the extent to which an object is occluded.
 The area ratio \citep{li2016amodal} is the ratio of the area of the intersection of the modal and amodal masks to the area of the amodal mask, so that the ratio of non-occluded objects is close to 1 and the ratio of heavily occluded objects is close to 0.
-The area ratio makes it possible to evaluate model performance on objects with different occlusion levels.
+The concept of area ratio has sparked interest among researchers to consider the model's effectiveness across varying levels of occlusion.
+As a result, a number of studies have evaluated the segmentation performance separately at different occlusion levels \citep{wang2020robust, Yuan_2021_CVPR}.

 Apart from quantitative measurements, qualitative results presented through the visualisation of prediction examples are also widely used as some datasets do not provide the ground truth annotations for evaluating amodal instance segmentation.
-In this case, the performance of an amodal shape completion model can be measured by the satisfaction of human observers.
+In this case, the performance of an amodal shape completion model can be measured by the satisfaction of human observers \citep{ling2020variational}.

+\textbf{Amodal semantic segmentation:} Some evaluation metrics for amodal semantic segmentation are based on MIoU.
+The amERFNet \citep{breitenstein2022amodal} proposes to calculate the MIoU for the visible regions, the invisible regions and the total regions (including both visible and invisible regions) of the image separately to indicate the quality of the amodal semantic segmentation.
+As shown in Table \ref{ass}, the main dataset used for the amodal semantic segmentation experiments is the Amodal Cityscapes \citep{breitenstein2022amodal}.